Abdul-AZ/Ainan/README.md

 ![](github/appScreenshot.PNG)

 # Contribute
-Every contribution is welcome, don't be afraid to open an issue regarding anything from bug fixes to question.
+Every contribution is welcome, don't be afraid to open an issue regarding anything from bug fixes to questions.

 # Libraries used
 * GLFW